The 20 Worst Products for Left-Handed People

-Like a lot of things for lefties, sometimes there’s no way around it and you have to use your right hand for things, like a drill press.
+Like a lot of things for lefties and especially tools, sometimes there’s no way around it and you have to use your right hand for things, like a drill press.
 It might be a little awkward but it’s the way it has to be.
 Check out a deluxe drill press table you can build.

 Turning a corkscrew clockwise seems natural for righties, but it’s an awkward movement for lefties.
 Sometimes lefties will hold the corkscrew and turn the bottle to open wine.
 Lefties can try a corkscrew that moves counterclockwise or if no corkscrew is found, try one of these 10 ways to open a wine bottle without a corkscrew.

 Pocket knives are a bit cumbersome for lefties because of the way they’re designed, but some manufacturers make left-handed folding knives.
 These are some pocket tools that might just save the day for you.

 Just like a tape measure, a ruler can be equally frustrating for a lefty.
 Left handers like to draw lines from left to right but rulers usually begin with zero on the left.
 Everyone will want to know these hand measuring hacks in the shop.

 When lefties use a peeler in the kitchen they have to peel away from them to make it work and it creates a mess.
 That’s why they need a peeler designed for them.

 Lefties definitely need their own kind of pruning shears in the garden and also a hoe and a weeder need to be left-handed for lefties.
 It’s tough to find left handed tools.
 Check out the best way to store garden tools so you don’t have a mess on your hands.